Tobi0322/CDTM-Backend-Course/slides/step13/api-specification.md

 ### Update a list by overwriting properties
 > - *Login Required*
-> - The user needs to have rights to access the specified list
+> - The user needs to be the owner of the specified list
 > - Only if client's `revision` is greater or equal to the server's `revision` it is updated
 > - The `owner` property is only updated if the request is sent by the current owner.
 > ```